Center

 Tohoku University Material Solutions Center (MaSC) was founded on Tohoku University’s Katahira campus in January 2014.
 It aims to promote innovation, entrepreneurship and industrialization from the endeavors of joint-research on new materials in order to contribute to society in the future.
 The construction cost of the center was provided by the Ministry of Economy, Trade and Industry’s subsidization for the improvement of industrial technology development facilities.
 The remaining cost was shared by the Institute for Materials Research (IMR), the Institute of Fluid Science (IFS), the Institute of Multidisciplinary Research for Advanced Materials (IMRAM), and Tohoku University headquarters.

-In 2018, The Research Institute of Electrical Communication (RIEC) also began participation in the operations of the center , expanding the scope of research and development to both materials and their applied devices, allowing the University to create a cooperative creation base between industry and academia in the Katahira area.
+In 2018, the Research Institute of Electrical Communication (RIEC) also began participation in the operations of the center, expanding the scope of research and development to both materials and their applied devices, allowing the University to create a cooperative creation base between industry and academia in the Katahira area.

 Tohoku University is proud of its world-leading practical accomplishments and its tradition of material science research.
 Katahira campus in particular has a number of excellent research institutes for material science.
 Bringing together these strengths, MaSC will help the solution of your problems to meet various industrial demands.